awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-config.md

 # AWS SAM CLI Config<a name="serverless-sam-cli-config"></a>

 The AWS SAM CLI now supports a project\-level configuration file that stores default parameters for AWS SAM commands\.
 This configuration file stores the parameters to use for command executions\.
-If the required parameters are available in the configuration file, you can run commands without providing all parameters for each execution\.
+If the required parameters are available in the configuration file, you can run commands without providing all parameters each execution\.

 For example, when executing the `sam deploy --guided` command, AWS SAM CLI automatically adds the required parameters into the configuration file\.
 You can subsequently execute `sam deploy` with no parameters, and the values will be retrieved from the configuration file\.